How Digital Marketing Changed the Game – Or Did It?

 January 1, 2020

-As marketers, we’re always trying to stay ahead of the latest trends so we can make our brands stand out.
-So, when digital marketing came along, many people thought it would change the game for good.
-While it did affect where we target our audiences, it didn’t change how we do it.
-Let’s dig deeper.
+As marketers, we constantly strive to stay ahead of trends to ensure our brands stand out.
+When digital marketing emerged, many believed it would be a game-changer.
+While it did alter where we target our audiences, it didn't transform how we do it.
+Let's explore this further.

 What is Digital Marketing?